 Climate action

 Slowing down and minimising the consequences of climate change is one of the greatest challenges of our time.
-At Tryg, we want to do our part.
+Tryg, works actively with its defined climate targets to ensure that we do our part in mitigating the impact of our business.

 Climate action

-• 40% of our purchases must come from suppliers who have set their own Science Based Targets by 2029
+• 40% of our purchases must come from suppliers who have set their own Science Based Targets by 2029.
+Driven by supplier engagement.

 A large part of Tryg's CO2e emissions come from the approximately 2.2 million annual claims.
 It requires large amounts of materials such as wood, metal, plastic and glass when our customers need to rebuild their house, repair a van or get a new mobile phone.